 Externships

 We welcome veterinary students to ride along with our veterinarians to gain experience in all aspects of production animal veterinary medicine.
-We currently are unable to provide housing for students and encourage students to find their own accommodations.
-Students are expected to provide their own liability insurance (AVMA PLIT is affordable and accessible!), or will be asked to sign a liability waiver.
+We currently are able to provide accommodates for a few students a year.
+We encourage students to find their own accommodations.
+Students are expected to provide their own liability insurance (AVMA PLIT is affordable and accessible!) or will be asked to sign a liability waiver.
 We are only able to accommodate students from AVMA Accredited veterinary colleges.

 Getting here is pretty straightforward, as San Francisco International Airport and Sacramento International Airport are each about 1.5 hours away.
 We strongly encourage students to either bring or rent a car, as we are unable to provide transportation to and from the airport, and it will expand your opportunities for late afternoon work, emergencies, and weekend trips (San Francisco, Yosemite, the beach, and more are all just a couple of hours away).